cold-quix/restaurant-analysis/README.md

-FILE			: main.ipynb
-PROJECT			: Shaolin AI Assignment 2
-PROGRAMMER		: Jack parkinson
-FIRST VERSION	: 2024-Mar-24
-DESCRIPTION		:
+Description:
-	This file reads in data from two .CSV files and cross-references them to create a report, then analyzes that report.
+This program reads in data from two .CSV files and cross-references them to create a report, then analyzes that report.
 Both the report and the analysis are output as .txt files.
 The PySteak.py file was included with the assignment (for context, I guess?) but I did not use it.
 I am including it here for posterity.

 Program flow:
 - Read in CSV data for Menu and Sales into list objects.